angrykoala/node-wizardry-book/projects/creating-your-first-project.md

 > Optionally, you can add a script in your package.json: `"start": "node server.js"` to start your server using `npm start`

-Lets break down this example a bit:
+Lets break down this example:

 ```js
 const http = require('http');